IQSS/dataverse/doc/sphinx-guides/source/developers/globus-api.rst

 Once the transfer completes, Dataverse will remove the write permission for the principal.

 An alternative, experimental implementation of Globus polling of ongoing upload transfers has been added in v6.4.
 This new framework does not rely on the instance staying up continuously for the duration of the transfer and saves the state information about Globus upload requests in the database.
 Due to its experimental nature it is not enabled by default.
-See the ``globus-use-experimental-async-framework`` feature flag and the JVM option ``dataverse.globus.taskMonitoringServer`` described in the Configuration guide.
+See the ``globus-use-experimental-async-framework`` feature flag and the JVM option ``dataverse.files.globus-monitoring-server`` described in the Configuration guide.

 Note that when using a managed endpoint that uses the Globus S3 Connector, the checksum should be correct as Dataverse can validate it.
 For file-based endpoints, the checksum should be included if available but Dataverse cannot verify it.